MicrosoftDocs/azure-docs/articles/cognitive-services/Custom-Vision-Service/use-prediction-api.md

 ms.custom: devx-track-csharp
 ---

-# Use your model with the prediction API
+# Call the prediction API

-After you've train your model, you can test images programmatically by submitting them to the Prediction API endpoint.
+After you've train your model, you can test images programmatically by submitting them to the prediction API endpoint.
+In this guide, you'll learn how to call the prediction API to score an image.
+You'll learn the different ways you can configure the behavior of this API to meet your needs.

 > [!NOTE]
-> This document demonstrates using C# to submit an image to the Prediction API.
+> This document demonstrates using the .NET client library with C# to submit an image to the Prediction API.
 For more information and examples, see the [Prediction API reference](https://southcentralus.dev.cognitive.microsoft.com/docs/services/Custom_Vision_Prediction_3.0/operations/5c82db60bf6a2b11a8247c15).

+## Setup

-## Publish your trained iteration
+### Publish your trained iteration

 From the [Custom Vision web page](https://customvision.ai), select your project and then select the __Performance__ tab.